 Advancement to candidacy is the next step after achieving classified status and confers the equivalent of catalog rights on graduate students.
-Advancement to candidacy also signifies approval of a plan of study by the student's major department and college or, in the case of an Interdisciplinary Studies graduate student, approval by the Director of the Interdisciplinary Studies Program and Vice Provost for Academic Affairs and Dean of Graduate Studies or designee.
+Advancement to candidacy also signifies approval of a plan of study by the student’s major department and college or, in the case of an Interdisciplinary Studies graduate student, approval by the Director of the Interdisciplinary Studies Program.
 The prerequisites to advancement to candidacy are:

 An approved graduate student program remains in effect as long as a candidate is making satisfactory progress.
 To insure minimum satisfactory progress toward the degree objective, the student must enroll every fall and spring semester and complete all degree requirements within seven years after completion of the first course on the student program.
 See also information about Graduate Studies 700 later in this section.
 The student may not change the graduate major without filing a new application for admission.
 If admitted to the new discipline, the student must then follow the steps indicated above for obtaining approval of a new student program and advancement to candidacy.

 A student entering military service after having been advanced to candidacy will not be considered as having withdrawn from candidacy, provided that the student is inducted, enlisted, or called to active duty during a semester in which enrolled or not more than one semester thereafter, and provided that the student enrolls for work toward a degree within one calendar year of the date of release from service.

 Students who have been advanced to candidacy and absent themselves from the University on educational leave will be considered as not having withdrawn from candidacy for an advanced degree, provided the terms of the educational leave are fulfilled.
 Such students must reapply when returning to the university, but the application fee will be waived.